blockchain/service-my-wallet-v3/README.md

   * `api_code` - blockchain.info wallet api code (required)
   * `from` - bitcoin address or account index to send from (optional)
   * `fee` - specify transaction fee **in satoshi** (optional, otherwise fee is computed)
-  * `note` - public note to include with the transaction (optional, limit 255 characters, will fail if any transaction outputs are less than 500000 satoshi)

 URI Encoding a JSON object in JavaScript: